Danvictorgithub/conversation-evaluator/README.md

    python gen_config.py
    ```

    This will create a `config.txt` file with the necessary IDs.
+Copy these to your .env using .env.example as reference

 5. **Run the evaluator:**
    ```bash